Undergraduate Certificate in Security Studies

 • LAH 350.1 Shaping Defense Policy

 • Elective Courses: Students must take an additional 15 hours from the following list of courses in at least two different departments.
-Students must take at least 9 hours in residence at UT Austin and all courses must be taken for a letter grade, not for credit CLICK HERE for approved courses (updated March 2024). **Please be advised that this document serves as a guide and course offerings are constantly changing.
+Students must take at least 9 hours in residence at UT Austin and all courses must be taken for a letter grade, not for credit.
+CLICK HERE for approved courses (updated October 2024). **Please be advised that this document serves as a guide and course offerings are constantly changing.
 However, the TITLE of the approved course should always remain the same and serves as the best guide for registration.

 Internship: